-The National Housing Trust Fund (NHTF) currently provides lowa with a minimum \$3 million to be used almost exclusively for providing rental housing for Extremely Low-Income households.
-These funds complement the \$6 million State Housing Trust Fund allocation from the lowa Legislature.
+The National Housing Trust Fund (NHTF) currently provides Iowa with \$3 million to be used for providing rental housing for Extremely Low-Income households.
+These funds complement the \$6 million State Housing Trust Fund allocation from the Iowa Legislature.
 These funds are critical to helping house a growing service workforce that is currently underserved and cost burdened.